-Anti-lock braking systemThe car's anti-lock braking system prevents the brakes from locking up during hard braking.
-This improves braking performance and manoeuvrability and helps with stabilising the car.Spin control and traction controlThese features act to prevent the wheels from slipping against the road surface when you apply acceleration.Engine drag control^[3]Helps with preventing wheel locking during engine braking on slippery surfaces.
+The car's anti-lock braking system prevents the brakes from locking up during hard braking.
+This improves braking performance and Anti-lock braking system^[2] manoeuvrability and helps with stabilising the car.
+Spin control and traction These features act to prevent the wheels from slipping against the road surface when you apply acceleration. control Engine drag control^[3] Helps with preventing wheel locking during engine braking on slippery surfaces.